geospatialem/conferences/2015/GirlDevelopIt-Photoshop.md

 ### Crop
 * Photoshop remembers your settings, be sure to clear the settings, if necessary.
 * Utilize different ruler/grid types.
 #### Workflow:
+1. Change the image size.
-1. Crop the image to the extent desired.
+2. Crop the image to the extent desired.
-2. Change the image size to fit the need.
+3. Change the canvas size to fit the need.

 ### Image size `Image → Image size`